-In partnership with the Boulder Valley School District and Boulder Housing Partners, the city was awarded $707,222 in funding Safe Routes to School improvements to the Manhattan Middle School community.
+In partnership with the Boulder Valley School District and Boulder Housing Partners, the city was awarded $707,222 in Safe Routes to School funding for improvements to Manhattan Drive.

 1. Community Engagement